 The Facebook page was for a non-profit organization offering parents articles and tips on how to keep their children safe from predators.
-I would use the following data to try and craft posts that were tailored to our targeted audience—just like you’d make assumptions about someone if told some basic (and not so basic) information.
+I would use the following data to try and craft posts that were tailored to our targeted audience—just like you’d make assumptions about someone if told a few basic (and not so basic) pieces of information.

 As you can see, our audience’s gender ratio was nearly split down the middle—meaning we were reaching both moms and dads almost as effectively.

 Facebook also gives advertisers a summary of what kind of lifestyle their audience lives, using quirky names such as Metro Mix or Tots and Toys.
 Who fits into which?
 According to Facebook:

 Metro Mix households consist of those in their mid-40s to mid-60s who earn middle incomes and often reside in urban, high-end, multi-family dwellings.

 Career Building are young, childless, single individuals who live in a mix of condos and single-family homes, whether as renters or first-time homeowners.

 Outward Bound constitutes rural, middle-class homeowners, most without children and who drive compact or full-size pickup trucks.

 Solo and Stable are single homeowners, primarily work in white-collar positions, and earn an average middle-class income.

 Tots & Toys are mostly well-educated, affluent homeowner couples in single-family dwellings with preschool-age children.
 Both tend to work.